 2. Abstract—This should be a concise (no more than 250 words) summary of the investigation with objectives, results, and conclusions included.
 Please state the major scientific significance and implications of the conclusions, for the broader audience; during the online manuscript submission process you will also be prompted to specifically state this scientific significance.
-Include scientific names of key organisms (with taxonomic authors for those species studied in the research).
+Include scientific names of key organisms without authorities.
 New taxa described in the manuscript must be mentioned.
 Do not repeat information in the title or make reference to the literature.
 At the end of the Abstract, list 5 to 10 Key index words (arranged alphabetically), which should be followed by a list of abbreviations.
 Each abbreviation should be, followed by its meaning written out in full (e.g., GFP, green fluorescent protein).
 Common abbreviations (e.g., DNA), listed at the end of these instructions, do not need to be included.
 The Abstract, Key index words, and Abbreviations should be in roman type (not italicized), except for scientific names.

 3. Introduction—This should contain a brief description of the purpose of the investigation that includes pertinent background literature and hypotheses to be tested.
 While it should not be a general review, it should provide the information that would allow the work to be appreciated by those who are not experts in the field.

 4. Materials and Methods—This section should describe, in sufficient detail, the methodologies used to permit the study to be replicated by another scientist.
 Whenever possible (and appropriate), the authors should include the sources of reagents and software (company name, city, state, country when first referenced), the equipment with manufacturer and model number, strain or clone numbers, and latitudes/longitudes of study sites.
-Use metric units (Systéme International d’Unités, SI) and SI style (e.g., μmol photons ·m–2 · s–1, ìg·L–1).
+Use metric units (Systéme International d’Unités, SI) and SI style (e.g., μmol photons · m–2 · s–1, g · L–1).